Nickwhittall/Nickwhittall/README.md

 ## Objective

-My journey in cybersecurity has led me to develop a passion for technology, and I am now eager to transition into this field.
+My journey in cybersecurity has led me to develop a passion for technology.

 ## Skills